codsen/codsen/packages/check-types-mini/readme.md

 // =>> [TypeError: 'newLibrary/yourFunction(): [THROW_ID_01] opts.placeholder was customised to "false" which is not boolean but string']
 ```

-If you are happy with `opts` variable name, you can omit the fourth argument, it will be set to that by default.
+If you are happy with `opts` variable name, you can omit the fourth argument; it will be set to that by default.

 ## Contributing